melkerton/adm-server/README.md

 ./adms-v0.0.1-alpha-linux-amd64.exe
 ```

-This will download `adms-v0.0.1-alpha-linux-amd64.exe`, make it executable, and start the server using the current directory as the mock data directory.
-Pass a directory path as the first argument [^1] to `adms-v0.0.1-alpha-linux-amd64.exe` to specify the mock data directory (first method preferred).
+This will download `adms-*.exe`, make it executable, and start the server using the current directory as the mock data directory.
+Pass a directory path as the first argument [^1] to `adms-*.exe` to specify the mock data directory (first method preferred).

 ## Server Configuration